BigLynn/biglynn.github.io/_posts/2018-08-01-Configure-mybatis-with-multiple-db-connection.md

 Assume we want to connect to CustomerDB and ProductDB two databases.

 ### Create configuration.xml file
-This configuration file is maintaining database connection information.
+<p>This configuration file is maintaining database connection information.
 As below, there are two environments configured.
 The db url, username, password information are stored in jdbc.properties file.
-To use it, we need specify it in properties tag.
+To use it, we need specify it in properties tag.</p>
 <code>
 <?xml version="1.0" encoding="UTF-8"?>
  <!DOCTYPE configuration PUBLIC "-//mybatis.org//DTD Config 3.0//EN" "http://mybatis.org/dtd/mybatis-3-config.dtd">